Travis County, Texas

-Travis County is located in south central Texas.
+Travis County is located in Central Texas.
 As of the 2020 census, the population was 1,290,188.
 It is the fifth-most populous county in Texas.
-Its county seat is Austin, the capital of Texas.
+Its county seat and most populous city is Austin, the state's capital.
 The county was established in 1840 and is named in honor of William Barret Travis, the commander of the Republic of Texas forces at the Battle of the Alamo.
-Travis County is part of the Austin–Round Rock–Georgetown Metropolitan Statistical Area.
+Travis County is part of the Austin–Round Rock–Georgetown metropolitan area.
 It is located along the Balcones Fault, the boundary between the Edwards Plateau to the west and the Blackland Prairie to the east.

 History

-Pre-Columbian and colonial periods
+Prehistoric Texas

+Early inhabitants of Central Texas date to between 12,000 to 22,000 years ago as evidenced by the discovery of sites like Leanderthal Lady ("Leanne") at the Wilson-Leonard site near Leander, Texas.

-Evidence of habitation of the Balcones Escarpment region of Texas can be traced to at least 11,000 years ago.
-Two of the oldest Paleolithic archeological sites in Texas, the Levi Rock Shelter and Smith Rock Shelter, are in southwest and southeast Travis County, respectively.
-Several hundred years before European settlers arrived, a variety of nomadic Native American tribes inhabited the area.
-These indigenous peoples fished and hunted along the creeks, including present-day Barton Springs, which proved to be a reliable campsite.
-At the time of the first permanent settlement of the area, the Tonkawa tribe was the most common, with the Comanches and Lipan Apaches also frequenting the area.
+Another two of the oldest Paleo-Indian archeological sites in Texas, the Levi Rock Shelter and Smith Rock Shelter, are in southwest and southeast Travis County, respectively.

+In downtown Austin, archeological excavations have revealed that the hilltop where the French Legation now sits was utilized during the Archaic period (North America), possibly 5,000 years ago.
+Even earlier artifacts dating to the Paleo-Indians period show that humans may have used the area as early as 9,000 years ago.

+Continuous occupation of Travis County continues into the Toyah Phase represented by sites like the Toyah Bluff Site in southeast Travis County along Onion Creek.
+The Toyah Phase is the last widespread prehistoric pattern prior to the arrival of Europeans.